stakater/mto-docs/content/usecases/argocd.md

 ![image](./../images/argocd.png)

-## Prevent ArgoCD from syncing certain namespaced resources
+## Prevent ArgoCD from syncing certain name-spaced resources

 Bill wants tenants to not be able to sync `ResourceQuota` and `LimitRange` resources to their namespaces.
 To do this correctly, Bill will specify these resources to blacklist in the ArgoCD portion of the [IntegrationConfig](./../integration-config.md):